espressif/esp-idf/examples/bluetooth/bluedroid/classic_bt/hfp_ag/README.md

 **Note:**

 - This command help table will print out in monitor whenever you type `hf h;` or if you input a command that is not required by the command parse rule.
-- The command you type will not echo in monitor and your command should always start with `hf` and end with `;` or the example will not responds.
+- The command you type will not echo in monitor and your command should always start with `hf` and end with `;` or the example will not respond.
-- The command you typed will not echo in monitor.
+- The command you type in will not echo in monitor.

 ### Service Level Connection and Disconnection